enrike/ehu-abstractions/readme.txt

-ehu/abs_path : given a filename located in the same directory where the current working patch is, this returns the absolute path for that file ehu/rand_file : given a path to a directory it outputs paths to random files located in it ehu/loop_list : given a list or items (filenames, numbers) it loops them on bang ehu/timed_bang : given a list of times (in milliseconds) it outputs bangs on timeouts. (its a kind of sequencer) ehu/follow : follows values with delay.
+ehu/abs_path : given a filename located in the same directory where the current working patch is, this returns the absolute path for that file ehu/rand_file : given a path to a directory it outputs paths to random files located in it ehu/loop_list : given a list or items (filenames, numbers) it loops them on bang ehu/list_folder: returns a list with the absolute paths of all files in a folder ehu/timed_bang : given a list of times (in milliseconds) it outputs bangs on timeouts. (its a kind of sequencer) ehu/follow : follows values with delay.
 Eases discontinuities in streams of numbers ehu/elastic_follow : follows (elastically) values with delay.
 Eases discontinuities in streams of numbers